-When serious one-off incidents occur:
+When serious one-off incidents occur, investigations will be put in place:

-- Delegated staff gather evidence from a range of sources including CCTV where available. - The Principal or delegated member of the Senior Leadership Team will consider the evidence and form a judgement on the balance of probability. - The Principal or delegated member of the Senior Leadership Team will determine the most appropriate response, taking advice and accounting for their personal circumstances and history. - The Principal's checklist will be completed to show proper procedure has been followed.
+- Evidence is gathered from CCTV where available and witness accounts collected. - A school leader will consider the evidence, forming a judgement on the balance of probability. - A member of the Leadership Team will determine the most appropriate response, taking advice and accounting for the student's personal circumstances and history.

-Our aim is always to avoid permanent exclusion and, with the support of the Cambridge City Behaviour and Attendance Improivement Partnership, explore alternatives whenever possible.
-This may involve the use of Alternative Provision and Managed Moves if these are acceptable to parents.
+We aim to avoid permanent exclusion and explore alternatives whenever possible.
+This may involve the use of Alternative Provision and Managed Moves where acceptable to parents.
 However, we reserve the right to permanently exclude in cases where alternatives have been exhausted or in cases of extreme behaviours.